TomVer99/FHICT-typst-template/README.md

 Not sure how to do the last 3 steps?
 Check out the [showcase document](showcase.typ) for a reference.

+## Helpful Links / Resources

+- The [Typst Documentation](https://typst.app/docs/) is a great resource for learning how to use Typst.

 ## Contributing

 I welcome contributions to improve and expand this document template.
 If you have ideas, suggestions, or encounter issues, please consider contributing by: